forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 *  Women are less infectious than men (observed for influenza and the generation of aerosol) [refs coming]
 * [Population](#population): Analyzing the spread across people: 20% are responsible for 80% of the infections [**in work**].

-**[in work]**

-## Geographical Analysis
+## Geographical Analyses
-[in work]

-### Climate and Covid-19 Spread
+> **in work**

+### Situations which Favour Shared Indoor Air
+Covid-19 waves across the world usually are predated by situations which favour time spent indoors and bad ventilation which are heating in harsh climates and air-conditioners in hot and humid climates.

+* #### Indoor Heated
+  Low temperature at least during the night
+  * Northern countries in Winter
+  * Southern in the Southern Hemisphere Winter
+  * high altitude

+* #### Indoor Air-Conditioned
+  ACs are prevalent in:
+  * population groups with a high enough income/BIP
+  * regions inside or not fare away from the  tropics

+  Examples are:
+  * Southern US: E.g. Los Angeles, Florida, Texas and Arizona
+  * South Americas: Brazil
+  * Region of Mexico (Mexico City?)
+  * Some parts of Southern Europe: regions of Spain, Portugal, Greece
+  * Most Countries in the Middle East

+* #### Backfired Protection Measures
+  Stay at home orders or prohibition of outdoor activities, can backfire since they increase the time spend indoors.
+Additionally they can yield to unhealthy lifestyles and increase susceptibility for severe Covid.
+The risk of residential blocks and [small living spaces](#living-conditions) can be additionally increased.

+* #### High Altitude
-Observations indicating that the Covid-19 transmission correlates to inhaled and exhaled air:  Covid-19 waves across the world are predated by situations which favour time spent indoors and bad ventilation.
-Such situations are harsh climate (low temperature, Northern countries in Winter, high altitude), tropical climate (close to the  Tropics combined with prevalence of air-conditioning e.g. Los Angeles, Florida and Arizona in Southern US, Brazil), in some cases stay at home orders and sometimes spread is increased by cities at high altitude (above 2000 meters: Mexico City, La Paz in Bolivia, Quito in Ecuador, Bogota in Colombia and winter sport locations in the Alps and Rocky Mountains) which increases the amount of air inhaled.
+  Spread is increased by cities at high altitude since the volume of air breathed is increased (above 2000 meters: Mexico City, La Paz in Bolivia, Quito in Ecuador, Bogota in Colombia and winter sport locations in the Alps and Rocky Mountains).

+### Dry Air
+Nearly all steep increases in severe cases and deaths have been observed in settings where the indoor air is very dry.
+The
+* #### Increases with Dry Indoor Air
+* #### Increases with Humid Indoor Air
+  There have been increases in settings with humid outside air, but mostly in countries where air-conditioners are prevalent and ACs remove humidity.
+  * Some states in the souther US had Covid waves in quite humid air settingsf
+  * Brazil November 2020 through March 2021

+### Unhealthy Lifestyles in the last Decades
+#### Air-pollution during the last Decades
+Examples Northern Italy, Northern India, Teheran
+#### Overweight
+Examples UK, US, Mexico, Brazil

 <!--